NATIONWIDE FOUNDATION & PAGEANT STAFF

 Rosanne Lienhard Plante is an Iowa attorney with 20 years experience and is the owner of Second Opinion Legal Center and Mediation Services, P.L.C.
 She is a certified Iowa Master Gardener, and the founder and President of the Green Ambassadors, which matches home gardeners with excess produce to food banks and organizations that feed the hungry.

 As a former Mrs. Iowa International 2016, she and her husband Chad donated over 1,000 pounds of food to the Gospel Mission of Siouxland.
 She recruited 99 other Green Ambassadors to represent the 99 counties of Iowa.
 There are also Green Ambassadors in Nebraska, Missouri, Illinois and South Dakota.
-In 2018, Rosanne was name Ms. Worldwide United, and began advocating for Traumatic Brain Injury
+In 2018, Rosanne was named Ms. Worldwide United 2018, and began advocating for Traumatic Brain Injury